rescriptbr/ancestor/website/docs/customization.md

 ## Breakpoints

+### Default breakpoints

 Ancestor's breakpoints are customizable.
-By default the default setup has the following values:
+The default setup has the following values:

 - `#xxs` → 0px
 - `#xs` → 375px